Bertrand-code/pollproject/README.md

 Using the provided starter code, you'll build a React/Redux front end for the application.
 We recommend using the Create React App to bootstrap the project.

 ### clone, Download
-Clone or download the project
+1.Clone or download the project
-Run npm install in the project root directory to install dependencies Run npm start to launch the project.
+2.Run npm install in the project root directory to install dependencies 3.Run npm start to launch the project.
 Note: I found npm start.

 ## Data